itabr/itabr-opengl-opencl/README.md

 # itabr-opengl-opencl
-dockerfile for opengl and opencl
+Dockerfile for opengl and opencl